Towards Tight Communication Lower Bounds for Distributed Optimisation: Discussion and future work

 We have provided the first tight bounds on the communication complexity of optimising sums of quadratic functions in the $N$-party model with a coordinator.
 Our results are algorithm-independent, and immediately imply the same lower bound for the practical parameter server and decentralised models of distributed optimisation.

 In terms of future work, we expect that the randomised lower bound could be improved to match the deterministic one even for small $d$, possibly via reduction from a suitable \emph{gap problem} in communication complexity (e.g. \citet{gap-hamming}).
 Another avenue for future work is to investigate tight upper and lower bounds in the case where the functions being optimised are not quadratics, as isolating the ``right'' dependency on the condition number does not appear immediate.
+The recent results of~\cite{alimisis2021communication, islamov2021distributed} suggest that the dependency on the condition number may be quite small, and therefore hard to capture without explicit limitations on the algorithm.
 Finally, understanding the exact complexity of optimisation in the \emph{broadcast model}, where each message sent is seen by all nodes, and the complexity is measured by the number of bits sent, remains open.